MonaSolutions/MonaServer2/README.md

 You can compile *MonaTiny* using the following procedures.

+## Windows

+On Windows you have to install [Microsoft Visual Studio Express 2015 for Windows Desktop](https://my.visualstudio.com/Downloads?q=visual%20studio%202015&wt.mc_id=o~msft~vscom~older-downloads).

+Then clone this repository, open the **Mona.sln** project file, right clic on "MonaTiny" then clic on "Build".

+You can then start MonaTiny (CTRL+F5 or F5 in debug mode) or MonaServer.

-## Unix-type OS
+## POSIX/Unix-type OS

-In general, you can checkout and compile MonaTiny like this:
+In general, you can checkout and compile everything like this:

 ```
     git clone https://github.com/MonaSolutions/MonaServer2.git